jys673/Synergy30/README.md

 The PML (Parallel Markup Lanauge) compiler is under ~/synergy/PML directory.
 It needs Java and JAVA_HOME path defined to run the jar files.

-The sample applications are packaged in a separate Synergy3.0+Apps.tar.gz file.
+The sample applications are packaged in a separate git (https://github.com/jys673/Synergy).
+It can be downloaded as a single Synergy3.0+Apps.tar.gz file.
 Uncompressed, there are three subdirectories:

 ssc -- Solution space compact programs (no superlinear speedup potentials): fractal 	-- a parallel Mandelbrot application with X-Windows,	an ideal massive embarrisingly parallel application. xepp		-- a parallel interactive Mandelbrot application, a program transplanted from PVM. matrix		-- a parallel matrix multiplication system.
 (Tested in 2013). gauss		-- a parallel linear solver using Gaussian Elimination, a demo of complex program-to-program